ribbybibby/ssl_exporter/README.md

 ```
 # The type of probe (https, tcp, file, kubernetes, kubeconfig)
 prober: <prober_string>

+# The probe target.
+If set, then the 'target' query parameter is ignored.
+# If omitted, then the 'target' query parameter is required.
+target: <string>

 # How long the probe will wait before giving up.
 [ timeout: <duration> ]